sanchit45/AI-Blog-generator-system---EZ-hackathon/README.md

 ![Screenshot 1](docs/systemdesign.png)

 ## Workflow Example

+### 1. Input Submission
-**Input Submission**: User provides the outline, selects preferences (style, terminology, structure, SEO), and uploads custom dictionaries.
+Provides the outline, selects preferences (style, terminology, structure, SEO), and uploads custom dictionaries.

+### 2. Outline Extraction Agent
-**Outline Extraction Agent**: Extracts the outline and converts it to JSON format.
+Extracts the outline and converts it to JSON format.

+### 3. Writing Style Agent
-**Writing Style Agent**: Generates initial content based on the extracted outline and the selected writing style.
+Generates initial content based on the extracted outline and the selected writing style.

+### 4. Terminology Agent
-**Terminology Agent**: Integrates industry-specific terms into the generated content.
+Integrates industry-specific terms into the generated content.

+### 5. Content Structure Agent
-**Content Structure Agent**: Applies the selected content template to structure the blog.
+Applies the selected content template to structure the blog.

+### 6. SEO Optimization Agent
-**SEO Optimization Agent**: Optimizes the content for SEO by adding keywords, meta tags, and title tags.
+Optimizes the content for SEO by adding keywords, meta tags, and title tags.

-**Tone and Sentiment Analysis Agent**: Analyzes and adjusts the tone and sentiment to match user preferences.
+### 7. Tone and Sentiment Analysis Agent
+Analyzes and adjusts the tone and sentiment to match user preferences.

+## 8. Coordinator Agent
-**Coordinator Agent**: Manages the flow, ensures agents communicate effectively, and compiles the final content.
+Manages the flow, ensures agents communicate effectively, and compiles the final content.

 ### Data Flow